Tomnowell/tomnowell.github.io/about.markdown

 If you wish to encrypt an email, or check my signature on correspondence or a document, please use my public key.
 PGPKey: [Public Key](/assets/PGPkey.asc)

-Or through my socials.
+Or through my socials down in the footer of the page.

-### Other Things

-A note for the curious: All the cartoon art that title the blog posts on this site were drawn to my prompts by AI.
-So far they are all creations of Microsoft's Bing image creator which is powered by versions of OpenAI's Dall-E.